 The timing of ant swarms appears to be coordinated with neighboring ant colonies, because the swarming behavior occurs at the same time.
 Actually, the ants are just responding to seasonal cues like temperature, humidity and wind speed, but the coordinated swarms helps create safety in numbers which reduces their chances of being eaten by a predator.
 The swarming of multiple ant colonies also promotes interbreeding which increases genetic diversity and adaptability.

 An ant colony needs several years to grow from when it is started to the point reproductive ants with wings are developed.
 The colony needs to produce several thousand worker ants before beginning to breed sexually mature ants with wings.
 A colony is founded by a single reproductive female, known as the queen.
-When the winged female leaves her colony to begin a new colony, her journey is known as the “nuptial flight”.
+When the winged female leaves her colony to begin a new colony, her journey is known as the œnuptial flight.
 The colony pushes out the winged ants to swarm and the males gather around the female who is producing powerful sex pheromones.

-The flying ant often displays a behavior known as “hilltopping”.
+The flying ant often displays a behavior known as œhilltopping.
 They swarm around the tallest object of the landscape like a tree or chimney.
 The females are much larger than the males, and they will try to dip and dodge the males, only allowing the fastest and fittest males to deposit their sperm.
 A queen will mate with several males, but males only mate with one female, if they are lucky.

 Regardless of whether they are successful, the male's wings drop off after the mating period and the males drop to the ground and die.
 The female also loses its wings, but she will drop to the ground and begin to build a new colony.
 This is the same thing termites do, too.

 Flying ants, like termite, may also swarm indoors.
 This usually happens when the ant colony already exists somewhere within the structure.
 Carpenter ants and pharaoh ants are two species that sometimes make their homes indoors.
 Field ants will sometimes build colonies outdoors but close to buildings, so they can appear on window sills or other areas near cracks leading from the outside.